Armed Forces (Special Powers) Act, 1958: The act

 On 8 July 2016, in a landmark ruling, the Supreme Court of India ended the immunity of the armed forces from prosecution under AFSPA, saying, in an 85-page judgement, "It does not matter whether the victim was a common person or a militant or a terrorist, nor does it matter whether the aggressor was a common person or the state.
 The law is the same for both and is equally applicable to both ...
 This is the requirement of a democracy and the requirement of preservation of the rule of law and the preservation of individual liberties."

 Areas where it is currently applicable

 AFSPA now applicable fully only in 31 districts of 4 Northeast states and partially in 12 districts.

 Jammu and Kashmir

-The Act is applicable in the entire [state] of Jammu and Kashmir.
+The Act is applicable in the entire union territory of Jammu and Kashmir.